section77/eggbot77/inkscape_1.x_extension/README.en.md

 sudo usermod -aG uucp $USER
 ```

-You need to logout/logon or reboot to activate the change.
+Note: You need to logout/logon or reboot to activate the change.

 ### Troubleshooting